 The risks of Vaser lipo are greater when compared with other types of liposuction.
-Vaser lipo generates significant thermal energy which has the potential to injure the skin and in some cases may cause skin burns.
-The skin burns can be so significant that they may require future reconstructive surgery including fat grafting for adequate correction.
-Visor liposuction is well known for causing seroma formation as a result of damage to the body’s lymphatic system.
-Whilst seromas can occur after any type of liposuction, they are particularly common after Vaser liposuction.
+Vaser lipo generates significant thermal energy, which has the potential to injure the skin and in some cases, may cause skin burns.
+The skin burns can be so significant that they may require future reconstructive surgery, including fat grafting for adequate correction.
+Visor liposuction is well known for causing seroma formation due to damage to the body’s lymphatic system.
+Whilst seromas can occur after any liposuction, they are ubiquitous after Vaser liposuction.
 At Centre for Surgery, our surgeons use power-assisted liposuction with the SAFElipo technique.
 SAFElipo is a non-thermal liposuction technique that does not carry the same risk of skin burns as Vaser Lipo does.

 RELATED: What is SAFElipo?